-If you have already applied for permanent residence and your work permit is due to expire within 120 days (approximately four months), you may be eligible to apply for a bridging open work permit from IRCC.
+If you have already applied for permanent residence and your work permit is due to expire within 120 days (approximately four months), the BC PNP will continue to provide work permit support as necessary.

 For eligibility requirements, refer to IRCC's website.